Higgs bundles for the non-compact dual of the special orthogonal group: -Higgs bundles

 \begin{proof} The equivalences in (1) can be proved in exactly the same way as done for $\Sp(2n,\R)$-Higgs bundles in \cite{GGM} (see Theorems 3.26 and 3.27).
-Although the equivalence analogous to the equivalence between (a) and (b) is not explicitly stated there in the case of semistability, it is implicit in the proof of the equivalence analogous to the equivalence between (a) and (c).
-The first implication in (2) follows directly from the stability conditions.
-The proof of the second implication is analogous to the case of $\Sp(2n,\R)$-Higgs bundles (see Theorem 3.26 in \cite{GGM}).
-The statements in (3) can be proved in the same way as the analogous result for $\Sp(2n,\R)$ (see Theorem 3.27 in \cite{GGM}). \end{proof}
+Although the equivalence analogous to the equivalence between (a) and (b) is not explicitly stated in \cite{GGM} in the case of semistability, it is implicit in the proof of the equivalence analogous to the equivalence between (a) and (c).